 COVID-19 Leave Support Scheme

 If your employees have been advised to self-isolate and they cannot work from home, you can apply for the COVID-19 Leave Support Scheme for them.
-You can also apply if you are self-employed or a sole trader.
+You can also apply if you are self-employed.

 The scheme means employees and self-employed people receive an income if they cannot work from home while they’re self-isolating.
 This includes employees on casual contracts.